 The funny thing with weight is that you don’t have to be too fat or too thin; objectively you can be healthy but you can still have issues surrounding your weight.
 Thankfully in recent months I’ve taken a step back from the scales (literally and metaphorically) and I’ve been so much happier for it.
 I can’t speak for everyone of course, but for me personally putting less pressure on myself and not weighing myself anymore has definitely helped my mental attitude.

-Obviously you know you’re own body and if you feel like there’s a problem then please discuss it with a doctor.
+Obviously you know your own body and if you feel like there’s a problem then please discuss it with a doctor.
 However, if you feel healthy but you feel like you should be a certain size and begin to stress when you aren’t that size, then please try and be kind to yourself.